 Geothermal heat pumps appeal to home buyers because of their efficiency and cost-effectiveness.
 They can also help the environment by reducing emissions from fossil fuel use.
 There’s no outdoor unit, so geothermal systems give homeowners more attractive yards with more space.
 Many models can also act as water heaters or use radiant heating to make your bathroom floor warm when you leave the shower.

-Lunsford Air Conditioning & Heating is a Bryant Factory Authorized Dealer with more than 35 years of HVAC experience.
+Lunsford Air Conditioning & Heating is a Carrier Factory Authorized Dealer with more than 35 years of HVAC experience.
 We can help you choose and install the best geothermal system for your home.
 For excellent service, call us anytime at 850-203-3200.

 Image provided by iStock